-The final decision in relation to any foreign direct investment undergoing screening or any measure taken in relation to a foreign direct investment not undergoing screening remains the sole responsibility of the Member State where the foreign direct investment is planned or completed.

-- (18) The cooperation mechanism should only be used for the purpose of protecting security or public order.
-For that reason, Member States should duly justify any request for information as regards a specific foreign direct investment in another Member State, as well as any comment they may address to that Member State.
+- The final decision in relation to any foreign direct investment undergoing screening or any measure taken in relation to a foreign direct investment not undergoing screening remains the sole responsibility of the Member State where the foreign direct investment is planned or completed. - (18) The cooperation mechanism should only be used for the purpose of protecting security or public order.
+For that reason, Member States should duly justify any request for information regarding a specific foreign direct investment in another Member State, as well as any comment they address to that Member State.
 The same requirements should apply when the Commission requests information on a particular foreign direct investment or issues an opinion to a Member State.
-Compliance with these requirements is also important in situations where an investor of a Member State competes with investors of third countries for acquiring assets or making an investment in another Member State. - (19) Furthermore, the Commission should have the possibility to provide an opinion within the meaning of Article 288 TFEU with regard to foreign direct investments likely to affect projects and programmes of Union interest on grounds of security or public order.
+Compliance with those requirements is also important in situations where an investor of a Member State competes with investors of third countries for making an investment in another Member State such as acquiring assets. - within the meaning of Article 288 TFEU with regard to foreign direct investments likely to affect projects and programmes of Union interest on grounds of security or public order.
 This would give the Commission a tool to protect projects and programmes which serve the Union as a whole and represent an important contribution to its economic growth, jobs and competitiveness.
-This should include in particular projects and programmes involving a substantial EU funding or established by Union legislation regarding critical infrastructure, critical technologies or critical inputs.
-For greater clarity, those projects or programmes of Union interest should be listed in an Annex.
-The opinion should be communicated in parallel to the other Member States.
+This should include in particular projects and programmes involving substantial Union funding or established by Union law regarding critical infrastructure, critical technologies or critical inputs.
+Those projects or programmes of Union interest should be listed in this Regulation.
+An opinion which is addressed to a Member State should also be simultaneously sent to the other Member States.

-The Member State should take utmost account of the opinion received from the Commission through, where appropriate, measures available under its national legislation, or in its broader policy-making, and provide an explanation to the Commission if it does not follow this opinion, in line with its duty of sincere cooperation under Article 4(3) TEU.
+The Member State should take utmost account of the opinion received from the Commission through, where appropriate, measures available under its national law, or in its broader policy-making, and provide an explanation to the Commission if it does not follow that opinion, in line with its duty of sincere cooperation under Article 4(3) TEU.
 The final decision in relation to any foreign direct investment undergoing screening or any measure taken in relation to a foreign direct investment not undergoing screening remains the sole responsibility of the Member State where the foreign direct investment is planned or completed.

-(20) In order to update the list of projects and programs of Union interest, the power to adopt acts in accordance with Article 290 of the Treaty on the Functioning of the European Union should be delegated to the Commission to amend the list of projects and programmes of Union interest annexed to this Regulation.
-It is of particular importance that the Commission carry out appropriate consultations during its preparatory work, including at expert level, and that those consultations be conducted in accordance with the principles laid down in the Interinstitutional Agreement on Better Law-Making of 13 April 2016.
+In order to take into account developments relating to projects and programmes of Union interest, the power to adopt acts in accordance with Article 290 TFEU should be delegated to the Commission to amend the list of projects and programmes of Union interest set out in the Annex to this Regulation.
+It is of particular importance that the Commission carry out appropriate consultations during its preparatory work, including at expert level, and that those consultations be conducted in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law-Making1.
 In particular, to ensure equal participation in the preparation of delegated acts, the European Parliament and the Council receive all documents at the same time as Member States' experts, and their experts systematically have access to meetings of Commission expert groups dealing with the preparation of delegated acts.